jefflabs/django-starter-template/README.md

 ./deploy.sh
 ```

-Note: don't forget to change the variables in this cript.
+Note: don't forget to change the variables in this script.

+## Security

+### Admin url

+We create an environment variable so we can choose our own admin url (e.g. yoir_domain/theboss)
+Om top of that we use the package django-honeypot-updated-2021 to create a fake your_doman/admin page and we log all login attempts in the database.
+See also ->  https://pypi.org/project/django-admin-honeypot-updated-2021/

+## Optimisaions

+### Resizing images before saving them

+We resize images to the correct format before saving them (e.g. avatars only need to be xxxkb).
+This way we avoid users to upload images that are to big and slow down our service.
+We use the django package: django-resized.
+See also -> https://pypi.org/project/django-resized/